| | |

-With 2023 coming to a close, it’s time to up-level your supplement routine.
+It’s time to up-level your supplement routine.
 Enter: colostrum.
 Yes, colostrum.
 This magical elixir is dubbed liquid gold for a reason.
 If you’re a mom, lactation consultant, neonatal nurse, or pediatrician (or work with newborns in any capacity!) you know the life-changing benefits of colostrum.
 It’s truly an unrivaled nutrient powerhouse.
 Although colostrum is traditionally associated with newborns and infants, adults can reap its rewards as well.
 From enhancing athletic performance to improving gut health, colostrum is a versatile supplement worth the shelf space.
 However, is colostrum better than collagen?
 Let’s dig in.

-What is colostrum?
+What is Colostrum?

-It’s unparalleled.
+Its nutritional profile is unparalleled.
 As the first nutrition we receive, colostrum contains all of the essential components our bodies need to thrive.
 It serves the vital function of protecting and strengthening an infant’s digestive system.
 In many ways, the nutrient profile—and immunological composition—of colostrum differs substantially from mature milk.
 For instance, compared to mature milk (which comes in about a month after a mother has given birth), colostrum is three times richer in vitamin A and 10 times richer in beta-carotene.
 This beta-carotene is what gives colostrum its golden yellow hue!

 While colostrum is biologically necessary for newborns, new research shows the benefits of colostrum at any point in your life.
 Luckily, you don’t need to buy breast milk to do this.
 Instead, you can opt for bovine colostrum supplements.
 Taking colostrum may seem far-fetched, but adults have been using bovine colostrum for thousands of years—specifically, in Ayurvedic medicine.
 Think about it this way: bovine colostrum is simply a more nutrient-dense version of what many of us grew up drinking—cow’s milk.

-Is colostrum better than collagen?
+glass of water_is colostrum better than collagen

 7 Health Benefits of Colostrum